 Yes, the insurance terms are identical for deposits placed in any currency.

 If a liquidation process starts towards a commercial bank , the Deposit Insurance Agency within 20 calendar days ensures payment of compensation in the amount of the set limit (GEL 15,000).
 For payout purpose, one of the commercial banks operating in Georgia will be selected.
 All required information will be provided to depositors by the Agency upon occurrence of the insurance case.
 The period for compensation of deposits will be gradually reduced to 7 days according to the international best practice.

 Insured deposits will be reimbursed in GEL - the national currency.
 If deposit is in the foreign currency, the compensation is calculated and compensated in GEL based on the exchange rate set by the National Bank of Georgia, at the date of the insurance case occurrence, though not exceed the maximum coverage level.

 If upon occurrence of the insurance case, there is no sufficient amount in the Fund to compensate depositors, the Agency is entitled to borrow from the state, or from local and international financial institutions or search for the other alternate sources.

 The funds accumulated in the Deposit Insurance Fund are managed by the Deposit Insurance Agency in accordance with the investment policy.
 Also, it is entitled to outsource the Fund for management to the Treasury of the Ministry of Finance or the National Bank.
 Investment policy is based on the principles defined in the legislation according to which the Fund resources will be invested in risk-free assets.
-Profit generated from investment will be transferred also to the Fund’s account.
+Profit generated from investment will be also transferred to the Fund’s account.

 Depositor will retain the right to claim compensation from the Agency for 3 years following occurrence of the insurance case.
-After expiry of this term, the amount due to depositor will be directed to the National Bank for compensating depositor in accordance with the Georgian legislation.
+After expiry of this term, the amount due to depositor will be directed to the National Bank of Georgia for compensating depositor in accordance with the Georgian legislation.